 My first film, 'Kaifiyat' was centered on visualizing early modern poetic traditions by layering them with Khayal compositions and movement from contemporary dance.
 I am particularly interested in how religious and philosophical systems intertwine to create a gendered worldview, and how this can be seen through the works of cinema.

-Since 2019, I have been writing essays about working-class Catholic culture and history in Bombay.
-Previously, I taught cinema at Wilson College (University of Mumbai, India) and have curated film programmes for TARQ, a contemporary art gallery in Mumbai .
+Previously, I taught cinema at Wilson College (University of Mumbai, India) and St Xaviers College and have curated film programmes for TARQ, a contemporary art gallery in Mumbai.

 In years gone by I have worked in the digital culture of eSports.
 A sub-culture within the larger gaming framework.
 As a creative strategist I have provided direction and produced hundreds of story telling pieces through text and video for organisations like Fnatic and Level 99.

-My present research interests include sacred architecture, social stratification of the Catholics of Bombay, working-class history and culture, historical materialism, cultural theory, anti-caste works, Heterodox (Nastika) South Asian epics, and the Indian New Wave Cinema.
+My present research interests include sacred architecture, social stratification of the Catholics of Bombay, working-class history and culture, dialectical materialism, cultural theory, anti-caste works, Heterodox (Nastika) South Asian epics, and the Indian New Wave Cinema.